ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-08-09-random-prompt-saturday-the-last-photo-i-took.md

 tags: []
 featured: true
 published: true
-description: The start of writing based on a random prompt this week we talk about the last photo I took.
+description: The start of writing based on a random prompt this week we talk about raw beef.
 layout: ../../layouts/BlogLayout.astro
 ---